Hear2Read/Indic-flite-engine/README.md

 o All voices, lexicons and language model data are const and in the text segment (i.e. they may be put in ROM).
 As they are linked in at compile time, there is virtually no startup delay.
+Voices may also be loaded from a single file (or across an http connection).

 o Although the synthesized output is not exactly the same as the same voice in Festival they are effectively equivalent.
 That is, flite